Rubidium: rubidium iodide

-The rubidium in rubidium iodide formally is in the oxidation state 1.
+The oxidation number of rubidium in rubidium iodide is 1.

 - Hill system formula: I1Rb1